This post may contain affiliate links. Please read our disclosure.

 - Preheat the oven to 350°F. Spray a 12-cup muffin tin with cooking spray.

-- In a large bowl, whisk together the eggs, almond milk, banana, coconut oil, stevia, and vanilla extract.2 large eggs, 1½ cups unsweetened almond milk, 1 ripe banana, 2 tablespoons coconut oil, ¼ cup Stevia, 1 teaspoon pure vanilla extract
+- In a large bowl, whisk together the eggs, almond milk, banana, coconut oil, stevia, and vanilla extract.2 large eggs, 1½ cups unsweetened almond milk, 1 ripe banana, 2 tablespoons coconut oil, ¼ cup Stevia, 1 teaspoon vanilla extract

 - In a medium bowl, whisk together the oats, baking powder, cinnamon, and salt.3 cups rolled oats, 1 teaspoon baking powder, 1 teaspoon ground cinnamon, ½ teaspoon Kosher salt